7 Ways to Brand Your Company's Safety Workwear Effectively

 • Some of the best-looking safety workwear lines use a restraint principle: the fluorescent yellow or orange is the dominant color, and the brand color appears as a controlled accent.
 This creates coherence across a workwear range without fighting the safety compliance requirements.

-One thing to avoid: putting dark-colored elements on the torso area in a way that reduces the effective area of fluorescent background material below the standard minimum.
+One thing to avoid: putting dark-colored elements on the torso area in a way that reduces the effective area of fluorescent background material below the Standard minimum.
 Some brands add heavy dark-colored pocket panels across the chest, inadvertently taking their vest below Class 2 minimums.

 4. Standardize Your Size Spec and Fit

-Branded workwear only does its job if it's actually worn — and workers won't wear garments that don't fit properly.
+Branded workwear only does its job if it's actually worn, and workers won't wear garments that don't fit properly.
 This is especially true for hi-vis vests that need to be worn over winter jackets.

 When developing a branded workwear range, invest in a proper fit block.
-Most manufacturers use a standard generic fit, but if you're building a brand, you should specify:
+Most manufacturers use a Standard generic fit, but if you're building a brand, you should specify:

 • Chest width at various sizes